subquery/documentation/docs/subquery_network/node_operators/setup/security-guide.md

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-4.1 Edit the Nginx config with cert & 443:
+4.1 Edit the Nginx config with a new SSL certificate and open port 443:

 ```
 server {
   listen 443 ssl;